 Mother of all deceptions.

-Have you ever thought what happens while you dream?
-How our brain creates a reality, and fills it with amazing details?
+Have you ever wondered what happens while you dream?
+How does our brain create a reality, filled with such amazing details?

-Consider this, while we dream, our brain creates a space for us, and it’s not an empty space, it’s a space filled with every single thing which will make it look like a real world.
-Aha!
-I should use the word “real” cautiously here.
-If I am visiting a supermarket in my dream, my brain creates a supermarket with every single detail.
-It does so by creating a perfect supermarket.
-You will find a security personnel at the entrance, a cashier at the counter, products on display, the color of the floor, building structure, the logo of the supermarket store, name it and you’ll find the minutest detailing in the dream.
-Digest this, you’ll also find random people roaming around whom you have never met in your (real) life shopping at the supermarket.
-Your brain makes sure that you never question the authenticity of the dream in the dream.
-That’s the deception game our brain plays with us every night while we are sleeping.
+Consider this: while we dream, our brain creates a space for us—a space filled with every detail that makes it resemble a real world.
+The word ‘real’ should be used cautiously here.
+If you’re visiting a supermarket in a dream, your brain constructs it with meticulous detail.
+You’ll find a security guard at the entrance, a cashier at the counter, products on display, the color of the floor, the building’s structure, the store’s logo—every minute detail.
+Furthermore, you’ll encounter random people you’ve never met in waking life, shopping in this dream supermarket.
+Your brain ensures you never question the dream’s authenticity within the dream itself.
+This is the nightly deception our brain plays on us.

-The question which we need to ask, can we catch our brain’s own deception?
-Knowing that the brain is the only instrument available to us to catch this deception, and is also the same instrument playing the deception game, it becomes really hard puzzle to crack.
-It’s a deception of some higher level.
-It’s a mother of all deceptions.
+The question we must ask is: can we detect our brain’s own deception?
+Considering that the brain is the only instrument we have to detect this deception, and it’s also the very instrument orchestrating it, this becomes an incredibly difficult puzzle to solve.
+It’s a deception of the highest order, the mother of all deceptions.

 Share on: